Code-dot-mil/code.mil/_pages/getting-started.md

   - title: ""
     id: mixed-code
     content: |
       Great!
 We understand that partnering with the private sector is how most project development happens in the DoD.
 You should still be able to open source the resulting code for the project!
 The key is to **identify any pieces of the code that are proprietary to the contractor**.
 If there are such pieces then you may need to segment those and assign a separate license to it.
-That said, you should be able to follow the code.mil guideline for open sourcing the code!
+That said, you should be able to follow the Code.mil guideline for open sourcing the code!

       You will need to attach a proper license to the project, and because it was developed in part by the US Federal Government you will need to specify the "intent" of the licensing.
 This is required because just about any code produced by a federal employee is in the _public domain_, meaning any US citizen has a right to access the code and use it - even if it's not open sourced (with certain security exceptions).
 This impacts your open source efforts because it means that you cannot restrict any usage rights to any US citizen.
 However, other countries can enforce our open source licenses, even for code in the public domain.
 Additionally, it can be good guidance for public contributors to identify what open source license and contribution policy govern a project.